bassmanitram/actions-for-nautilus/configurator/help.md

 ### Use shell

 By default the extension will directly execute the command via operating system APIs.
-However, you can tell the extension to use the default system shell to execute the command by enabling and setting to `true` this option:
+However, you can tell the extension to, instead, use the default system shell to execute the command by enabling and setting to `true` this option:

 ![Use shell](images/use-shell.png)